captivationsoftware/react-sticky/README.md

   - [Stacked](http://rawgit.com/captivationsoftware/react-sticky/master/examples/stacked/index.html)

 #### Version 6.x Highlights
-  - Over-hauled to support sticky behavior via higher-order component, giving you ultimate control of implementation details
+  - Completely redesigned to support sticky behavior via higher-order component, giving you ultimate control of implementation details
   - Features a minimal yet efficient API
   - Drops support for versions of React < 15.3.
 If you are using an earlier version of React, continue to use the 5.x series